adlerosn/osu2ragna/README.md

-# osu2saber
+# osu2ragna

-Convert beatmaps from the `Songs` folder from osu! into `CustomLevels` folder from Beat Saber.
+Convert beatmaps from the `Songs` folder from osu! into `CustomLevels` folder of RagnaRock.

 ## Playability
-Expect unnatural movements from mouse and tablet (a direct and often exagerated translation from osu motions) and note overload (mostly dot boxes) on BSaber.
+Surprisingly good.
+There are no hold notes, but the three 1.5\*~2.2\* maps plays like 6~8 hammers.

 ## Requirements
  - Python